yashpy/blockchain-identity/README.md

 \\ For entry into the Crypto Library's database<br/>
 https://github.com/infominer33/Crypto-library/blob/master/toml/application/blockchain-id.toml

-\\ additionally, I'm updating depreciated links, adding a link or two and maybe a note. then submit a pull-request to peacekeeper/blockchain-identity. halfway finished.
+\\ additionally, I'm updating depreciated links, adding a resource or two for existing projects. then submit a pull-request to peacekeeper/blockchain-identity. halfway finished.

 ### Blockchain and Identity